tanislara292-ux/Zakaz_Dashboard/dashboard-mvp/README.md

 1. Populate `secrets/.env.qtickets_api` with production tokens (keep it private).
 2. Run the full bootstrap + smoke flow on a clean host.
 3. Switch `DRY_RUN=false` and launch the loader container on schedule.
+The loader auto-backfills the last 30 days if `zakaz.meta_job_runs` is empty, then uses the rolling window from `QTICKETS_SINCE_HOURS` (sample: 2h) for the regular 30 minute systemd cadence.
 4. Connect DataLens using `datalens_reader` and validate dashboards.
 5. Monitor `zakaz.meta_job_runs` and CI status for regressions.